lvxhnat/pyetfdb-scraper/README.md

 * ETF Category has yet to be updated

 ## Disclaimer
-This package is built with some reference to the existing [pyetf](https://github.com/JakubPluta/pyetf) package creted by Jakub Pluta, which has since not been actively maintained.
+This package is built with some reference to the existing [pyetf](https://github.com/JakubPluta/pyetf) package.

 ## Contributing
 Pull requests are welcome.